Skip to content

 Processor node diagram for CM5.
 Image Credit: Greg Faust, Mike Gibson and Sal Valente

-• MIMD Architecture: The custom bit-serial processors were replaced with hundreds or thousands of standard Sun SPARC RISC processors.
-Each processor could execute an independent instruction stream, making the system a true MIMD machine.5
+• MIMD Architecture with Data-Parallel Support: The custom bit-serial processors were replaced with hundreds or thousands of standard Sun SPARC RISC processors.
+Each processor could execute an independent instruction stream, making the system a MIMD machine, yet it could efficiently simulate SIMD behavior for data-parallel codes through the Control Network.59

-While Thinking Machines Corporation ultimately filed for bankruptcy in 1994, the Connection Machine series had a profound and lasting impact on high-performance computing.
+While Thinking Machines Corporation ultimately filed for bankruptcy in 1994, the Connection Machine series had a significant impact on high-performance computing.

-• Validation of MPP: The CM series proved that massively parallel architectures could not only compete with but, in some cases, surpass the performance of traditional vector supercomputers.
+• Demonstration of MPP Viability: The CM series demonstrated that massively parallel architectures could achieve performance comparable or superior to traditional vector supercomputers for certain applications.
 A CM-5 was ranked the world’s fastest computer in 1993.1

-• Pioneering Data Parallelism: It popularized the data-parallel programming model, which remains a cornerstone of modern parallel computing, particularly in the context of GPUs.
+• Popularizing Data Parallelism: It popularized the data-parallel programming model, which remains a key concept in modern parallel computing, particularly in the context of GPUs.

-• Influence on Interconnects: The sophisticated hypercube and fat tree networks spurred significant research and development in high-performance interconnects, a critical component of all modern supercomputers.
+• Influence on Interconnects: The hypercube and fat tree networks led to research and development in high-performance interconnects, a critical component of all modern supercomputers.

-• Scientific Breakthroughs: CM-2 and CM-5 systems were instrumental in advancing research in fields such as quantum chromodynamics, oil reservoir simulation, and molecular dynamics.8
+• Scientific Applications: CM-2 and CM-5 systems were used to advance research in fields such as quantum chromodynamics, oil reservoir simulation, and molecular dynamics.10

 2. Thinking Machines Corporation - Wikipedia, accessed October 2, 2025, https://en.wikipedia.org/wiki/Thinking_Machines_Corporation